Dod900ls1/HuntTheWumpus/README.md

 ## Introduction

 This project is a GUI implimentation and a text-based implementation of the "Hunt the Wumpus" game, with multiple adaptations.
 The game is set in a cave with interconnected rooms, where the player must navigate, avoid hazards like pits and bats, and ultimately find and defeat the Wumpus.
+The Version Control Repository can be accessed from https://github.com/Dod900ls1/HuntTheWumpus/.
+However the program code and all necessary libraries can also be accessed from the directory `/cs/group/cs1006-p1-group15/HuntTheWumpus`

 ## Getting Started